phphd/exceptional-matcher/README.md

 implement `ValueException` interface and specify `condition: ExceptionValueMatchCondition::class` rather than implementing `when:` closure every time.

-> It also supports `ValidationFailedException` from SF Validator Component.
+> You can also match native Symfony's `ValidationFailedException` with `ValidationFailedExceptionValueMatchCondition`.

 This way, it's possible to avoid much of boilerplate code, keeping it clean: